sculptures • permaculture • primitive technology • kayaking • links • index • about

 The Natural Plaster Book: Earth, Lime and Gypsum Plasters for Natural Homes by Cedar Rose Guelberth & Dan Chiras

 While all of the above books have good information on natural finishes, this book goes into much more detail and especially so with, you guessed it, natural plasters.
-An indispensable reference for anyone building a home with natural materials.
+A good reference for anyone building a home with natural materials.

 The Natural Paint Book by Lynn Edwards & Julia Lawless